jdimauro/witch-lights/README.md

 The rule of thumb is, print a lid with the same number of holes as the number of NeoPixels this enclosure needs to interface with.

+### Printing Arduino Mount

+Print one of the `wl-arduino-mount.STL` file and place it with the components for the arduino enclosure.

 ## Wiring and Soldering

 The physical layer of this project is composed of the Arduino Due, a power circuit, ribbon cable running through conduit, terminal circuit boards in the enclosures, and waterproof cabling for the NeoPixel strips.